RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/khepera4.md

 3. After running the command above, you can configure your settings; here's what you need to communicate properly: **TODO**

 Once you have serial communication with the Khepera 4, you can access its files.
 You'll need to modify two files: */etc/systemd/network/wifi.network* and */etc/wpa_supplicant/wpa_supplicant-wlan0.conf*. *wifi.network* configures what the robot's IP address should be (or if it should be assigned dynamically by the router). *wpa_supplicant-wlan0.conf* configures what network it should connect to, and what username or password it should use if that's the case.
 Here's an example for a TPLINK router:

-> Note: backslash below should actually be forward slashes
 ```
 wifi.network:
 [Match]